Layout Settings: Padding, Spacing, and Page Configuration

 Section titled “Best Practices”General

-Section titled “General”- Start with Defaults: Use 1px padding and 1px spacing, then adjust as needed.
+Section titled “General”- Start with Defaults: 1px padding and 1px spacing, then adjust as needed.

-- Test at Target Size: Always check how the font looks at its final intended rendering size.
+- Test at Target Size: Check how the font looks at its intended rendering size.

-- Plan for Scaling: If the font will be scaled at runtime, use slightly more padding.
+- Plan for Scaling: If the font will be scaled at runtime, add more padding.

 - Monitor Texture Size: Balance visual quality with memory constraints.